oroinc/documentation/user_guide/entity_management_create_ui.rst

   :header: "Field", "Description"
   :widths: 10, 30

+  "
+  .. _platform-entity-management-create-other-ownership-type:

-  "**Ownership Type***","Defines the level at which permissions will be set for instances of the entity.
+  **Ownership Type***","Defines the level at which permissions will be set for instances of the entity.
 Available
   values:

   - None : no authority required to see and process the entity.